1904labs/dom-to-image-more/README.md

 Set to true to enable the copying of the default styles of elements.
 This will make the process faster.
 Try disabling it if seeing extra padding and using resetting / normalizing in CSS.
 Defaults to true.

+#### disableInlineImages

+Set to true to disable the normal inlining images into the SVG output.
+This will generate SVGs that reference the original image files, so they my break if a referenced URL fails.
+This is always safe to use when generating a PNG/JPG file because the entire SVG image is rendered.

 #### useCredentialFeatures